Analytical calculation formulas for capacities of classical and classical-quantum channels: Abstract

 \section{Abstract}

-We derive an analytical calculation formula for the channel capacity of a classical channel without any iteration while its existing algorithms require iterations and the number of iteration depends on the required precision level.
-Hence, our formula is its first analytical formula without any iteration.
-We apply the obtained formula to examples and see how the obtained formula works in these examples.
+We derive an analytical algorithm for the channel capacity of a classical channel without any iteration, while its existing algorithms require iterations and the number of iterations depends on the required precision level.
+Hence, our algorithm is its first analytical algorithm for this task without any iteration, while this algorithm needs several conditions for the channel.
+We apply the obtained algorithm to examples, and see how the obtained algorithm works in these examples.
 Then, we extend it to the channel capacity of a classical-quantum (cq-) channel.
 Many existing studies proposed algorithms for a cq-channel and all of them require iterations.
-Our extended analytical algorithm have also no iteration and output the exactly optimum values.
+Our extended analytical algorithm has also no iteration, and outputs the exactly optimum value.